streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : machine

 Description
 : The CSS Style used to decorate spelling issues.
-Depends upon `#cSpell.decorateIssues#`.
+Depends upon `#cSpell.useCustomDecorations#`.

     This setting is used to manually configure the text decoration.
 If it is not set, the following settings are used:
     - `#cSpell.textDecorationLine#` to pick the line type